Hamline to Hamline Collaboration

 What does the Collaboration look like on an average school day?

 Hand in Hand is a volunteer mentoring program pairing Hamline University staff and students with Hamline Elementary students.
-University mentors meet with their elementary buddy once a week to hang out; you'll find them playing board games, sharing their favorite music, or talking about what's happening in their lives.
+University mentors meet with their elementary buddy once a week to hang out; you'll find them doing fun Inquiry exercises, sharing their favorite music, or talking about what's happening in their lives.
 Mentors and buddies participate in several special events on campus throughout the year designed to foster community and friendship.
 Some mentors and buddies forge strong bonds and remain paired for multiple years.

 The Collaboration works hard to develop pairings between Hamline University academic/athletic departments and elementary classrooms.
 Some examples of long-standing pairings including Kindergarten/Gymnastics and 5th grade/Mock Trial and recent pairings include 2nd grade/Biology, 1st grade/Theater, and 3rd Grade/Physics.
 The nature of the partnership with the university is such that new pairings are always possible; this flexibility creates incredible opportunities for unique learning experiences.